Deliveroo: Rider working conditions

 On 8 November 2016, news headlines covered the demand by a small group of UK Deliveroo drivers for union recognition by the company.
 The IWGB represented the drivers in the Camden area of north London.
 In November 2017, the Central Arbitration Committee dismissed the challenge by the IWGB and ruled that Deliveroo riders are self-employed.
 Deliveroo welcomed the decision as a 'victory for riders [who] value the flexibility that self-employment provides'.

 In 2017 and 2018, Dutch online consumer affairs journalist Tim Hofman investigated Deliveroo undercover, asserting that the company forced its delivery staff to declare themselves self-employed rather than being employees of the company, which would give them rights to benefits such as sick pay.
 The investigation and presentation of the evidence to Deliveroo management was released as episodes of the #BOOS online programme.

 In May 2017, Deliveroo workers protested about working conditions in Berlin, Germany.
 In January 2018, Deliveroo riders went on strike in Belgium and the Netherlands.

 In March 2021, local press reported on complaints that Deliveroo riders in Manchester were spotted "allegedly using bushes as ‘public toilets’ while waiting to collect orders."

 In April 2021, on the company's trading debut on the London Stock Exchange, a group of Deliveroo's riders in London held a strike protesting about pay and work conditions.

 In June 2021, Deliveroo won a court case against the IWGB, which concerned the company's classification of its couriers.
 While the IWGB argued that Deliveroo couriers should be considered employees and have the right to unionise, Deliveroo classified them as self-employed.
 The court upheld Deliveroo's definition.

-In April 2022, Deliveroo was fined a maximum penalty of 375,000 euros for abusing the freelance status of its riders in France.
+In April 2022, Deliveroo was fined a maximum penalty of €375,000 for abusing the freelance status of its riders in France.
 The company was obliged to publish the court decision on its French home page for a month.